w3c/wai-bcase/index.md

 Integrating accessibility removes architectural, digital, and social barriers that can get in the way of innovation[^2], for example:

--   Accessible design thinking creates flexible interaction options useful for people with and without disabilities.
+-   Accessible design thinking provides varied and flexible ways for users to interact with websites and applications, options that are useful for people with and without disabilities.

--   Interaction design moves beyond screens when accessibility is a consideration and toward interactions that are more human-centered, natural, and contextual.
+-   Design of user interaction considers experiences other than screens when accessibility is a consideration.
+The result is interaction that is more human-centered, natural, and contextual.

 -   Accessibility is closely related to general usability – both aim to define and deliver a more intuitive user experience.